 6. Apache Cordova

-Apache Cordova is a tool to develop Android App Development.
+Apache Cordova is a tool for Android App Development.
 It enables software engineers to build apps for Android mobile phones.
 Using HTML5, CSS3, and JavaScript instead of relying on platform-specific APIs.
 Like those in Android, iOS, or Windows phones.

-When using Apache Cordova APIs, an app can be developed without any native code (like Java, Objective-C, etc.) from the app developers.
+When using Apache Cordova APIs, an app can be developed without the app developers’ use of native code (like Java, Objective-C, etc.).

 Website: Cordova